-For many weeks, we have been going over stumbling blocks that parents face when working with their children in each of the functional emotional developmental capacities outlined in the DIR model.
+For many weeks, we have been going over stumbling blocks that parents face when playing with their children in each of the functional emotional developmental capacities outlined in the DIR model.
 Two weeks ago we reviewed challenges you can see at the fifth functional emotional developmental capacity (FEDC 5).

 I could write many entire blogs just about the content in that video clip.